Fun Facts And Beauty Chats With Our Founder Extraordinaire

-Now that you’ve learned how our founders Munemi and Anas first met and you’ve discovered a bit about the early stages of the MUN journey, it seems like the perfect time to get to know them both a little bit better.
+Now that you’ve learned how our founders Munemi and Anas first met and a bit about the early stages of the MUN journey, it seems like the perfect time to get to know them both a little bit better.
 First up, we pick Munemi’s brain about everything from her current habits to the trials and tribulations of starting MUN on a tight budget.
 Born in Hiroshima, Japan, Munemi has been in New York since 2001, but, as it turns out, there have been some rather adventurous travels along the way.
 Enjoy!

 Fun fact about you: